navkar/Predictions/README.md

 * Significant food price increases.
   - Organic farm grown food will become very expensive 😧 ($$$).
-  - Barter system will make a come back due to mistrust in government currency
+  - Barter system will make a come back due to mistrust in government currency.
-* Covid will move to Animals.
+* Covid will move to animals.
   - Mass animal species extinctions are possible.
 (2025)
 * Slaughter free meat will be in vogue.
+(Possibility of edible lab rat burger 🍔 will be in vogue)
 * Democratic movement in China.
 * Beginning of small sized governments.
 * Self-soverign individual (try developing and practicing your self sovereignty)
 * Emergence of new political parties in USA.
 Possible end of GOP.
 * AI generated images/videos and robots.
-AI will be able to draw out any image that you can describe with words.
+AI shall be able to draw out any image that you can describe with words.
 * Invisible realm discovery (dark matter) is a possibility
-* Healing thru Meditation and mind-body changes will be in vogue due to new frequencies discovery.
+* Healing thru Meditation and mind-body changes will be in vogue due to discovery of a new frequency.
 * Discovery of **collective consciousness** :heart:

 ##### Post August 2025